tyronferrer/EDM-Portfolio-Tyron-G.-Ferrer/FINAL LAB TASK 3/README.md

-# Finals Lab Task 3: Table Manipulation
+# Final Lab Task 3: Table Manipulation
 This task involves creating and managing a product database using MySQL.
 You are required to follow a step-by-step approach to perform operations such as table creation, data insertion, and schema modification.

 ## Here’s the Query Statements